khorsmann/sbc-os-generator/README.md

 # sbc-os-generator

-This is are my vagrant files to build sbc-os clean and reproducible.
+This are my vagrant files to build sbc-os clean and reproducible.

 ## Vagrant setup